 Students who would like assistance, are experiencing concerns, anxiety, or mental health challenges, are encouraged to speak with a PADA Staff Member.
 PADA staff are trained to support students with these matters.

 Please be assured that PADA Staff are available to assist and support all students.
-Providing clear and accurate information about your concerns will enable staff to offer the most appropriate support.
+Providing clear and accurate information about concerns will enable staff to offer the most appropriate support.

-PADA's Certified First Aiders:
+PADA's Certified First Aiders

-Principal Teacher Rob
+Principal Teacher - Rob

 Paediatric First Aid with additional certifications in asthma, paediatric type 1 diabetes (including Dexcom), epilepsy, EpiPen administration, and anaphylaxis.

-Teacher Vanessa
+Teacher - Vanessa

-Emergency Life Support First Aid
+Immediate Life Support First Aid

 Student Homework